• Avisek Jung Thakuri Singh

 The early trekkers in the Everest Region faced many challenges, including rugged terrain, unpredictable weather conditions, and limited access to basic necessities such as food and shelter.
 The trails were often narrow and steep, with many sections that required trekkers to cross high suspension bridges or traverse rocky terrain.

-Despite these challenges, trekking in the Everest region was still a popular and rewarding experience for adventurous trekkers, who were drawn to the region by its stunning natural beauty and the opportunity to explore the world's highest mountain range.
-Today, the region has much more developed infrastructure, with well-established trekking routes, a wide range of accommodation options, and easy access to modern amenities.
+Despite these challenges, trekking in the Everest region was still a popular and rewarding experience for adventurous trekkers, who were drawn to the area by its stunning natural beauty and the opportunity to explore the world's highest mountain range.
+Today, the region has much more developed infrastructure, well-established trekking routes, a wide range of accommodation options, and easy access to modern amenities.

 How were the Accommodation Facilities Trekking trails and were there Suspension Bridges at the time ?